Barry J. Byrne

 Barry J. Byrne (born 1956) is an American clinician-scientist who is an academic researcher specializing in neuromuscular and genetic diseases, genetics and pediatric cardiology.

-He is the Associate Chair of Pediatrics and Director of the Powell Gene Therapy Center at the University of Florida, where he also holds the Earl and Christy Powell University Chair in Genetics.
+He is the Director of the Powell Gene Therapy Center at the University of Florida and Associate Chair of Pediatrics.
+He also holds the Earl and Christy Powell University Chair in Genetics.

 He is known for his work in developing gene therapy approaches for inherited muscle disorders, including Duchenne muscular dystrophy, limb girdle muscular dystrophy, Pompe disease, Friedreich's ataxia and Barth syndrome.
 He serves as Chief Medical Advisor to the Muscular Dystrophy Association (MDA) and was appointed to its Board of Directors in 2024.

 He is a Fellow of the American Academy of Pediatrics and the American College of Cardiology.

 Education

-Byrne earned a Bachelor of Science degree in chemistry from Denison University.
-He subsequently pursued both an M.D. and a Ph.D. in microbiology and immunology at the University of Illinois.
-Following medical school, he completed pediatric residency training, a fellowship in pediatric cardiology, and postdoctoral training in biological chemistry at Johns Hopkins University.
+Byrne attended Lake Forest High School.
+He earned a Bachelor of Science degree in chemistry from Denison University.
+He subsequently pursued both an M.D. and a Ph.D. in microbiology and immunology at the University of Illinois Chicago.
+Following medical school, he completed pediatric residency training, a fellowship in pediatric cardiology, and postdoctoral training in biological chemistry at Johns Hopkins University, where he later joined the faculty.
+As a resident and fellow at Johns Hopkins Hospital, he was introduced to clinical research and established the basis for the current practice of newborn screening for critical congenital heart disease.
+During his early faculty years at Johns Hopkins, he discovered the ability of adeno-associated virus (AAV) vectors to produce therapeutic proteins when delivered to the heart and skeletal muscle leading to the current field of neuromuscular and cardiac gene therapy.

 Career

+Academic career

 Byrne joined the faculty of the University of Florida in 1997.
 He has since held multiple roles in clinical care, research, and education within the College of Medicine.
 As director of the Powell Gene Therapy Center, he oversees programs devoted to the study and application of adeno-associated virus (AAV) technology for treating genetic disorders.
 He is also the Earl and Christy Powell University Chair in Genetics.
+At University of Florida, he leads initiatives to expand cell and gene therapy programs, including the UF Health Center for Advanced Therapeutics, supported in part by strategic funding from the university.
+He also participates in projects integrating digital health into clinical care.